 Focus on community investments that improve the quality of life and make economic sense.
-Focus on economic growth, and everything else will come.

 Focus on quality of life, be economical.
 Don't do stupid stuff that Austin does, like scooters, bike lanes everywhere.
 Don't put money into stuff that attract crime, drug, corner bums.